 Curriculum for Excellence is the name given to the curriculum in Scotland for all children and young people aged 3-18.
-It is a forward looking, coherent, flexible and enriched curriculum that provides young people with the knowledge, skills and attributes that they will need to flourish in life, learning and work, now and in the future.
+It is a forward looking, coherent, more flexible and enriched curriculum that provides young people with opportunities to engage with the knowledge, skills and attributes that they will need to flourish in life, learning and work, now and in the future.